nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add a todo application : `add_todo`

-Adds a todo internship application to the todo list
+Adds a todo internship application to the todo list.

 Format: `add_todo n/COMPANY_NAME j/JOB_TITLE by/DEADLINE`
 - `DEADLINE` should be in the format yyyy-mm-dd.